 3 Credits.
 This course introduces students to the wide array of statistical techniques used by psychologists in both academic and applied settings.
 The course is designed to give students a greater understanding of value and use of statistics in scientific research and its use in daily life.
 Descriptive statistics is covered, but the main emphasis is on inferential statistics.
-(PR: PSYC 200)
+(PR: MAT 120 or MAT 120E or Permission).